gatorpazz/gatorpazz.github.io/about/javascript.md

 Javascript has a number of value types that have unique properties:

 1. Null: basically a null value has no value at all, you can think of this in the terms of null and void, which means something is insignificant, having no value.
-  *Example: A variable initialized by typing var a; if no value is assigned by to it, a is a null value
+  *Example: A variable (basically a place we store a value) initialized and declared by typing var a = null; null basically represents no value.

 2. Boolean: a boolean value is easy, there are only two possible choices for what can be a boolean value and that is true and false.
 This is used in javascript (and other programming languages) to branch directions code can take.
 This type of value can be declared directly by typing 'true' or 'false', or through the use of comparison operators such as < or >.
   *Examples: var a = true; a is a boolean value, var a = 5 < 3; evaluating that 5 is not less than 3 makes a evaluate to 'false'